MSP Cyber Security

 Email security: It only takes one wrong click of an employee to give away important user credentials.
 Make sure to keep your business protected using an additional email security solution designed to handle spam and other email threats.

-Proper Hiring and Turnover
+• Proper Hiring and Turnover

 Even though you want to trust people around you, it’s hard to say if someone applying for the job has a malicious agenda.
 Conduct background checks, even those who are recommended by people you already know.

 Meanwhile, when employees resign from the job, make sure to collect all devices and turn off their account access.
-You don’t want them logging in your system days after they left and stealing customer data.
+You don’t want them logging into your system days after they left and stealing customer data.

-BYOD and WFH Policies
+• BYOD and WFH Policies

-Anything that uses corporate resources increase the risks of a data breach, so make sure any device connected to the network has adequate security protections in place.
+Anything that uses corporate resources increases the risks of a data breach, so make sure any device connected to the network has adequate security protections in place.
 You might want to think about creating a separate wireless network for external devices.

 In addition, consider how you'll set up your remote work policies.
-For instance, to access corporate resources from outside your network, you may require employees to sign in using VPN.
+For instance, to access corporate resources from outside your network, you may require employees to sign in using a VPN.

-Encourage Staff to Mention MSP Cybersecurity Issues
+• Encourage Staff to Mention MSP Cybersecurity Issues

 With the number of tickets your IT team receives every day, some employees in organizations are hesitant to report IT issues they face.
 Positively encourage staff to speak up when they see any potential security issues.
 For example, if they receive an email that looks malicious, they should alert security admins to check on it.

-Select Tools Wisely
+• Select Tools Wisely

 Before software solutions are certified for corporate usage, many security teams try to vet them.
 Criminals could quickly get a footing in the organization due to poor development methods.
 If you're looking for an RMM, backup, or password management product for your company, find out as much as you can about the vendor's security policies.

-Final Thoughts
+• Final Thoughts

 At the end of the day, your MSP cybersecurity should be prioritized.
 After all, if you get breached, your customers will likely follow.
 This can significantly impact your business and may prompt you to close it down.
-Make sure to spend time and resources on your own security just like how you do it for clients.
+Make sure to spend time and resources on your security just like how you do it for clients.

 For more IT tips and innovative technologies, continue browsing ITarian’s website.